Take a boat trip to see the mysterious island of Gunkanjima - aka 'Battle Ship Island'.

 For years nobody set foot on the island and since the evacuation it was left at the mercy of typhoons, causing the buildings to deteriorate crumble.
 Now all that remains are eerie shells of the huge buildings that once housed the island's dense population, creating a haunting, mysterious atmosphere.
 So mysterious in fact, that Gunkanjima is said to be the inspiration behind the villain Raoul Silva's lair in the 2012 Bond film Skyfall.

-Recently sightseeing tours to Gunkanjima have become available, enabling people to see this compelling piece of Japanese history up close.
-The boat makes a couple of stops on the island in pre-designated sightseeing spots.
-(Further access to the island is not permitted due to fears of further building collapse.)
-The cruise will also complete a circuit of the island so you can see it from all angles.
+Sightseeing tours to Gunkanjima are available enabling you to see this compelling piece of Japanese history up close.
+Currently there are no stops on the island after recent typhoon damage and fears of further building collapse, but the cruise will complete a circuit of the island so you can see it from all angles.

 Important notice: We are pleased to be able to offer so many amazing experiences in Japan.
 However, we are sorry that we can only include these as a part of a full Japan holiday package which includes your accommodation and transport alongside the experiences presented in this section of the web site.

 Interested in this Experience?
 It is included in this tour:

 Discover the impressive landscapes and vibrant cities of Kyushu on this journey from the forests of Yakushima to Kurokawa Onsen's hot springs

 Discover the vibrant cities and impressive natural landscapes of the Kyushu region, from Kurokawa Onsen's hot springs to the primeval forests of Yakushima, staying in superior accommodation and enjoying some of the finest in Japanese cuisine.